No one ever said parenting was easy, right?

 While any of the above 3 apps can help save your sanity during your child’s toddler years, bear in mind that just because they can be useful, doesn’t mean you must get them.
 If your child is not that into art, you don’t need to make yourself crazy storing his artwork.
-If you don’t really travel that often, MomMaps will just end up sitting on your phone, taking up space.
 While these apps are, indeed, great, only you can decide if they will help you or will just end up wasting time and energy.

 Cozi, ChoreMonster, and Mama Bear are apps are similar to each other, but, like the baby apps, they each offer their own unique specialty.
 Cozi is the most comprehensive of the three, meaning, it covers the most areas of family life.
 ChoreMonster focuses on—you guessed it!—chores, while Mama Bear is an app created for parents’ peace of mind.

 Cozi is an award-winning shared calendar app and organizer that helps make order from the chaos of family life.
 It includes a family planner, lets you create to-do lists for everyone, shopping lists, recipes, and more.
 Practically, this means that you can track your child's (and their own) doctors’ appointments, extracurricular activities, grocery lists, meal scheduling, and communication.
 If you and your partner are separated, you can created specifically designed custody schedules using the app.
 Also, you can even keep an eye on your favorite sports team’s television schedule with color coded communication tools.